ECASLab/AxLS/README.md

 [<Element 'node' at 0xb587de14>, <Element 'node' at 0xb581057c>]
 ```

 Using this node you can implement your own pruning algorithms.
-Because ElementTree allows you to search xml nodes based on their attributes using xpath syntax.
+Because ElementTree allows you to search XML nodes based on their attributes using xpath syntax.

 > Don't Reinvent the Wheel!

 ## Deleting a node

-1. The first method we provide to delete nodes is quite simple, just delete a node based on its name.
+1. The first example method we provide to delete nodes is quite simple, just delete a node based on its name.
 You can do it in two different ways:

 ```python
 # Using ElementTree xpath syntax